thephpleague/csv/docs/9.0/reader/index.md

 $header = $csv->getHeader(); //throws a SyntaxError exception
 ```

-Because the csv document is treated as tabular data the header can not contain duplicate entries.
+Because the CSV document is treated as tabular data the header can not contain duplicate entries.
 If the header contains duplicates an exception will be thrown on usage.

 ```php